 The approval of the license means that the company has technical and operational conditions for the manufacture and storage of the sanitizer.

-The Operation Permits (AFE) is absolutely necessary to regulate sanitizing with ANVISA.
+The Company Operation Authorization (AFE) is absolutely necessary to regulate sanitizing with ANVISA.

 Its approval comes from the analysis done by the Brazilian Health Regulatory Agency.